typelevel/doobie/doc/src/main/tut/07-Updating.md

 ### Retrieving Results

 Of course when we insert we usually want the row back, so let's do that.
-First we'll do it the hard way, by inserting, getting the last used key via H2's `identity()` function, then selecting the indicated row.
+First we'll do it the hard way, by inserting, getting the last used key via `lastVal()`, then selecting the indicated row.

 ```tut:silent
 def insert2(name: String, age: Option[Short]): ConnectionIO[Person] =